-The DNR anticipates having up to \$163,000 to support new groundwater research and monitoring studies in FY26.
+The DNR anticipates having up to \$320,000 to support new groundwater research and monitoring studies in FY27.
 A significant portion of this funding is targeted for projects related to public water supply source water protection.
 Source water protection of groundwater drinking water supplies includes research into the occurrence, fate and transport of both anthropogenic and naturally occurring contaminants, development of methods and techniques that can be used to delineate wellhead capture/contribution zones and development of best management practices for agriculture activities, industrial operations and stormwater control facilities to minimize groundwater impacts and prevent contamination.
-The DNR has identified the following key needs for groundwater monitoring and research.
+The DNR has identified the following key needs for groundwater monitoring and research (listed in no particular order of priority).